 - Guide to answering academic job interview questions by University of Rochester.
 An important hint from them is “You’re not going there ‘To get a job.’
 You’re going there to meet your colleagues.”

 - List of interview questions for faculty by Texas A&M International University

-This post was originally published at Medium, where you can leave comments or let me know whether you liked it.
+This post was also published at Medium, where you can leave comments and let me know whether you liked it.
 Copyright of photo by nichizhenovaele (Fotolia).